MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/container-networking/multi-subnet.md

  IPs are always allocated from blocks, and those blocks can be affine to a particular host.
 A host will always try to assign IPs from one of its own affine blocks if there is space (and only if the block is from an allowed pool for the given workload).
 If none of the host’s existing blocks have space, the host will try to claim a new block from an allowed pool.
 If no empty blocks are available, the host will borrow an IP from any block in an allowed pool that has free space available, even if that block is affine to another host.

-Calico relies on longest prefix match routing to support aggregation.
-Each host advertises routes for all its affine blocks and advertises (/32) routes for any IPs that it has borrowed.
+Calico relies on the _longest prefix match routing_ to support aggregation.
+Each host advertises routes for all its affine blocks and advertises /32 routes for any IPs that it has borrowed.
 Since a /32 route is more specific, remote hosts that need to forward to the /32 will use the /32 route instead of the broader /26 route to the host with the affine block.

 Since Calico is a routed L3 network, it's worth noting that the /26 routes are not intended to be subnets.
 For example, there is no network or broadcast address; and the "0" and "255" addresses of a block are used as normal IPs.